vnherdeiro/pyod/docs/issues.rst

   implemented in both PyOD and scikit-learn, users are not advised to mix the use of them, e.g., calling one model from PyOD and another model from scikit-learn.
-  It is recommended to only use one library for consistency (for three models, the PyOD implementation is indeed a set of wrapper functions of scikit-learn).
+  It is recommended to only use one library for consistency (for these three models, the PyOD implementation is indeed a set of wrapper functions of scikit-learn).
 - PyOD models may not work with scikit-learn's check_estimator function.
 Similarly, scikit-learn models would not work with PyOD's check_estimator function.